jeffaustin81/treehouse-layout/README.md

 ## Description

-_This practice project is unfinished at the moment_
+_This practice project is unfinished at the moment!_

 ## Technologies Used